andypotatohy/roast/README.md

     reviewRes('path/to/your/subject.nii','awesomeSimulation')

 where `'awesomeSimulation'` is the corresponding `'simulationTag'`.
-For more info on how to use this function, type `'help reviewRes'`.
+For more info on how to use this function, type `help reviewRes`.

 ## Acknowledgements